azamat-bagatov/ESP3D-WEBUI/README.md

 ## Issues / Questions
 You can submit ticket [here](https://github.com/luc-github/ESP3D-WEBUI/issues) or open discussion if it is not an issue [here](https://github.com/luc-github/ESP3D-WEBUI/discussions) or Join the chat at [![Discord server](https://img.shields.io/discord/752822148795596940?color=blue&label=discord&logo=discord)](https://discord.gg/Z4ujTwE)

+## How to compile an index.html.gz file:
+Install node.js

+Open ESP3WEBUI folder, press Alt-D, type cmd and press Enter.

+Run this command:
+gulp package
+or
+gulp package --lang en
+for single-language build.

+If that doesn't work, you may need to run this first: npm install npm install gulp-terser